mousepawmedia/devdocs/source/network/programmingworkflow.rst

 ------------------------------------

 Phabricator monitors certain files, directories, and repositories.
-If a Differential or a Commit touches a monitored path, Phabricator automatically triggers one or more Jenkins builds via the Harbormaster application.
-The build result is reported back to the Differential or Commit.
+If a Revision or a Commit touches a monitored path, Phabricator automatically triggers one or more Jenkins builds via the Harbormaster application.
+The build result is reported back to the Revision or Commit.

 Our C++ projects use the Goldilocks library for testing and benchmarking.
 Our Jenkins instance is configured to use these Goldilocks tests.